wbkd/nginx-nvm-mongo/README.md

 - If errors occur **creating the droplet**, then you should double-check if the installed packer **version is greater than 0.8**.

-- You should not upload folder containing **symlinks** or you will run into the [following issue](https://github.com/mitchellh/packer/issues/1627):
+- You should not upload folders containing **symlinks** or you will run into the [following issue](https://github.com/mitchellh/packer/issues/1627):
  ```
   errored: Error uploading playbook_dir directory
   ```